Innovation Sandbox Programme

 There is no charge to apply to the programme.
 The overall cost of the resources deployed on the Sandbox activities are funded by the financial services industry as a whole.
 In line with the Central Bank’s overall Industry Levy approach, the cost of the programme is achieved in a proportionate and appropriate way across sectors and regulated entities.

-Applications for the Innovation Sandbox Programme will be accepted until 23:00 on 31 October 2024.
+Applications for the Innovation Sandbox Programme on Combatting Financial Crime closed on 31 October 2024.

 Supporting Publications